Tesla Semi: Everything we know in June 2023 [Update]

 Production of the Tesla Semi takes place at Gigafactory Nevada.
 The company started with the 500-mile variant, and it could add the cheaper, 300-mile variant when it ramps up production.
 On May 16, 2023, at Tesla’s annual shareholder meeting, Musk said that the company is expanding Gigafactory Nevada for the Tesla Semi production line and also for in-house production of 4680 cells.

-Tesla plans to invest more than USD 3.6 billion to grow Gigafactory Nevada, a sizable chunk of which will serve the needs of the Semi.
-The company will use the new investment to build a 100 GWh 4680 cell factory—enough to power 1.5 million light-duty EVs annually—and a high-volume Semi factory.
-The company may begin using 4680 cells in the Semi when output increases and stabilizes.
-A portion of the USD 3.6+ billion investment will go into adding 3,000 new employees as well.
+A sizable chunk of the USD 3.6 billion investment will go into even a 100 GWh 4680 cell factory—enough to power 1.5 million light-duty EVs annually.
+Tesla should begin using 4680 cells in the Semi when output increases and stabilizes.
+Lastly, a portion of the USD 3.6+ billion investment will go into adding 3,000 new employees as well.

 Large order book